Pips Answer for Wednesday, November 26, 2025

 This is where I have to be careful not to repeat any numbers in those four specific cells.
 By process of elimination and checking the 'less than 2' target at (3,3), the rest of the board clicked into place.
 Finally,

-Nyt Pips hard answer for 2025-11-26
+NYT Pips hard answer for 2025-11-26

-Answer for 2025-11-26
+Complete answer for 2025-11-26 (Hard)

 for the Hard puzzle, I spent a good five minutes staring at the 4-cell equality region.
 When four cells across the bottom left must have the same value, it severely limits your options.
 I also noticed the sum of 15 at (3,3), (3,4), and (4,3).